bowman2001/perplexdoc/content/doc/basic/quote/index.md

 resources:
   - name: featured
     src: cj-dayrit-xX2aYSBsyKo-unsplash.jpg
+    params:
+      alt: The quote “All ideas grow out of other ideas” written on a a large stairway
 ---

 To quote someone means to recognize her or his thoughts as part of our own.
 We may agree or disagree, but we should refer to them correctly.